yoshisaac/HelloWorldCPP/README.md

 The IDE I use is Visual Studio.

 # Other Info
-I use virtual folders for organizing source files, so once you open the project file it should look less like a mess in the IDE.

 When you run the program, it will prompt you to register a password.
 This will create a .txt file in the same folder the program is in, and the program will refer to that text file (if its in the same folder) for the password.